shotat/vim-equal-twenty/README.md

 #EqualTwenty for vim plugin
 ========================

-This is a Vim plugin to play "=Twenty"
+This is a Vim plugin to play "=Twenty".

 It is very popular game and produced by the student in the University of Tokyo (not me).
-The original game is

 Let's install and play the original one.